 Killing his Prime Laser first makes him pretty easy, and standing on platforms far away from blocks will help nullify the Prime Cannon.
 This boss has high life and has to be fought at night as he becomes a Dungeon Guardian at dawn.
-He also has the same deadly spinning head attack to watch out for but dealing with the five different parts one by one will eventually make him comfortable.
+He also has the same deadly spinning head attack to watch out for, but dealing with the five different parts one by one will eventually make him comfortable.

-7. The Destroyer
+8. The Destroyer

-6. The Twins
+7. The Twins

-These guys can be spawned using the summoning item Mechanical Eye which also becomes a rare drop once you reach hard mode.
+These guys can be spawned using the summoning item Mechanical Eye, which becomes a rare drop once you reach hard mode.
 If you are trying to craft the Mechanical Eye, you will need your Mithril or Talcum Anvil along with 3 Lens, 5 Iron or Lead Bars, and 6 Souls of Light.

-5. Wall of Flesh
+6. Wall of Flesh

 Your Guide NPC must be alive for the voodoo doll to activate.
 He can be spawned infinitely, and defeating him will turn your world into Hard mode.
-Watch out when you kill the demons because you could accidentally generate him.
+Watch out when you kill the demons because you could accidentally generate them.

 Fighting this boss can be a bit of a challenge.
 It is pretty slow initially, and aiming for the eyes will have a more significant effect than hitting the mouth.
 Using your bee weapons will also help here.

 It doesn’t help to reach you from a great distance and continuously spawns minions to keep you distracted.
 You especially want to watch out for getting grabbed and pulled in.

 You won’t be given access to a fight with Plantera until you have defeated each of the preceding three mechanical bosses.
-Once you have done that, you can find Plantera by heading to the Underground Jungle biome and seeking out one of her pink bulbs within the underground Jungle.
+Once you have done that, you can find Plantera by heading to the Underground Jungle biome and seeking out one of her pink bulbs within the Underground Jungle.

 You will have to watch out for its high speed and high variance of attacks as it uses multiple different methods to attack you.
-Dodging the annoying thorn balls while also watching out for Plantera’s tentacles makes this fight rather tricky.
-You also want to watch out for getting too far from the Jungle as this boss will become enraged and attack faster.
+Dodging the annoying thorn balls while watching out for Plantera’s tentacles makes this fight rather tricky.
+You also want to watch out for getting too far from the Jungle, as this boss will become enraged and attack faster.

-3. Duke Fishron
+4. Duke Fishron

 2. Empress of Light

 The other recent addition is one of the most challenging bosses the game has ever known.
-This boss optional post-Plantera boss can be fought by killing a Prismatic Lacewing in the Hallow biome.
+This optional post-Plantera boss can be fought by killing a Prismatic Lacewing in the Hallow biome.
 They spawn at night between 7:30 PM and 12:00 AM.
 You will want to move as fast as possible for this fight because the Empress has an extensive array of attacks that will test your concentration.

 On top of the numerous projectiles to spot, most of her attacks do plenty of damage.
 Finally, the Empress is one of the tackiest enemies you will fight in the game, making her especially monstrous on the more formidable difficulties.